-SA Objective Likely Significant Effects nt Rationale 17.
+SA Objective Likely Significant Effects Rationale 17.
 Commercial Assets Maj+ve Through enhancing local distinctiveness the policy has potential to support attractiveness of RIS.
 1. Prosperity Mod+ve Provides exemption to the Green Belt policy for the expansion of large businesses where there is a contribution to the local economy or employment especially when accessible from North Solihull.
 2. Access to Jobs Mod+ve Provides an exemption to Green Belt policy for major expansion offering employment accessible from North Solihull.
 12.Historic environment Mod+ve Provides for the consideration of the effects of development on the special character of rural settlements that ought to lead to protection and conservation of historic assets.
 13.Built environment Mod+ve Provides for limited infill and requires that development in the small settlements consider their special characteristics.
-Local 4 Unlikely irect 8 Positive 9 Maj +ve 1 District 4 Potential direct 1 Negative 0 Mod+ve 4 Regional 1 Likely National 0 Definite 0 Cu 2 umul 0 Min+ve 4 11 National 0 Definite 2 Neutral Min-ve 1 Mod-ve 0 Maj -ve 0
+Local 4 Unlikely 0 Direct 8 Positive 9 Maj +ve 1 District 4 Potential Indirect 1 Negative 0 Mod+ve 4 Regional 1 Likely 0 Cumul 0 Min+ve 4 National 0 Definite 2 Neutral Min-ve 11 Mod-ve 0 Maj -ve 0